Gamma-Software/netdata-homeassistant-addon/netdata/DOCS.md

 - **claim_token**: Specify a unique claiming token associated with your Space in Netdata Cloud to be used to connect to the node after the install.
 - **claim_rooms**: Specify a comma-separated list of tokens for each War Room this node should appear in.
-- **cloud_url**: Specify a URL to use when connecting to the cloud.
-Defaults to https://app.netdata.cloud.